 b) You have a genuine maintenance emergency that can no longer await my response.

-If you contact these individuals without first making a reasonable effort to contact me depending on the nature of the situation, you will be responsible for the cost of the service call.
+If you proceed without first making a reasonable effort to contact me depending on the nature of the situation, you will be responsible for the cost of the service call.

 If you have a water leak, you can temporarily shut off the water using the cutoff valves below toilets and sinks.
-If you live at University Gardens, you can also turn off your water from the rear of the building as mentioned in your lease.
-(Units A-10 through A-18 have the cutoff handle by your water heater in a closet.)
-If you are at InnTown apartments, the water shutoff for units 2 through 7 are under your kitchen sink.
+If you are at Chapel Hill InnTown apartments, you can shut off water to the entire apartment using the spigot under your kitchen sink for units 2 through 7 Turn it clockwise until it stops.
 For unit 1, it is outside in the ground underneath the window next to the office door inside a black plastic box.

-For electrical problems, first check your circuit breaker or fuse box before doing anything else.
-To reset a breaker, you have to flip it all the way OFF before flipping it back on.
+For electrical problems, first check your circuit breakers before doing anything else.
+They are usually located behind your apartment outside in the back.
+To reset a breaker, you have to flip it all the way off before flipping it back on.

 Thanks in advance for your cooperation.